gblkev/three-layer-architecture/README.md

 # three-layer-architecture

-TODO intro this is a 3-layer architecture with real life components (db, redis, kafka, mocked APIs, etc.) and real tests!
+This application is a complete implementation (with real tests!) of a 3-layer architecture based on the following technologies:
+   - Java
+   - Spring boot
+   - JUnit 5 + Testcontainers + MockServer
+   - MySQL, Redis, Kafka
+Here are the implemented features:
+   - An API (a v1 + a v2) with its Swagger
+   - A scheduled task
+   - Consumption of a Kafka queue
+   - Exposition of a JMX resource

 ### Run the application locally
-TODO
-Pre-requisite: a Docker server has to be available on the machine (https://docs.docker.com/get-docker/).
+Pre-requisite: in order for testcontainers to work, a Docker server has to be available on the machine (https://docs.docker.com/get-docker/).
 Build modules in parallel (1 thread per available CPU core): mvn -T 0.5C clean install Takes 4min on my 7-year old pc with the following configuration in my ${HOME}\.wslconfig :
 [wsl2]